ghbutton/react-native-simple-crypto/README.md

 npm run ios
 ```

-The test app provides interactive testing of all crypto functions on real simulators/emulators.
+The test app provides interactive testing of all crypto functions on real simulators/emulators and is ready to use immediately.

 ## Example